Erika Uggowitzer

 Playing left just benefits me, like writing with the left also has its positive effects.
 It strengthens the dominant side, and when I consider the development of the last year and a half, I notice that I have more energy, think in a more structured way, and am more self-confident.

-Where did you get your left-hand instruments?
+How did you come by your left-handed instruments?

 What curious experiences have you had with your playing style?